BartMassey/popcount/README.md

 ## Build and Run

-You can build the C code with both GCC and Clang and the Rust code with Cargo by typing `make all`, but you should first examine the Makefile and set what you need to tune.
-You may also just want to build `popcount_gcc` by typing `make` depending on your environment.
+You can build the C code with both GCC and Clang and the Rust code with Cargo by typing `make`, but you should first examine the Makefile and set what you need to tune.
+Depending on your environment, you might just want to build specific binaries.

-Once you've built `popcount_gcc` or whichever, run it with a number of iterations to bench: 10000 is good to start.
+Once you've built `popcount_gcc` or whichever, run it with a number of iterations to bench: 100000 is good to start.
 It will spit out some explanatory numbers.

 ## Advice

+* If you need predictable speed, use `__builtin_popcount()` (GCC, Clang) or `count_ones()` (Rust).
+Your machine might have a popcount instruction (most modern ones finally do), and this will use it if present.
+C code will be portable only to GCC-compatible C compilers.
+Rust code will currently only get a speedup when compiled with `--cpu-type native`.
+All compilers bench reasonably fast on my box without a popcount instruction available; looks like they are using `popcount_2` or similar, but generating slightly better code.
+(I haven't investigated what they are actually doing.)

-* If you want machine-independent and don't care *too* much about speed, use the famous `popcount_2`.
-It's fast enough, familiar and truly portable.
+* If you want true machine-independence and don't care *too* much about speed, use the famous `popcount_2`.
+It's fast enough, familiar and completely portable.

-* Use `popcount_tabular_8` if you're willing to burn some cache (not much) and want a slight but portable speedup.
-Also if you're on some machine without a barrel shifter, this can be adapted to not do any shifts without too much work at the expense of hitting cache.
+* Use `popcount_tabular_8` if you're willing to burn some cache (not much) and want a slight but portable speedup over `popcount_2`.
+Also if you're on some machine without a barrel shifter, this can be adapted to not do any shifts without too much work at the expense of hitting memory.
 (Do byte reads from the input variable.)

-* If you need all the speed, and your machine might have a popcount instruction, use `__builtin_popcount()` (GCC, Clang) or `count_ones()` (Rust).
-C code will be portable only to GCC-compatible C compilers.
-Rust code will currently only get a speedup on nightly (1.24.0) and when compiled with `--cpu-type native`.
-The Rust code benches as something reasonable without `popcntl`; haven't tried the C code yet.

 ## Future Improvements